Written by Dr Sarah @autisticdoc

 For me, phone calls are the worst, as I try to tune into the sound of one voice, out of numerous possible sounds in the air, to get the information I need.
 When you’re a doctor, an information error can be really high-stakes.
 A minute or two on the phone and I feel like my brain has run a marathon.

-But my diagnosis also raised concerns about disclosure, particularly at work.
 What if my patients find out?
 My employer?
 Would I be discriminated against?
 Can my doctor colleagues tell how different I am?
 Feelings of fear and isolation would intrude on me at work, and I decided I’d keep the news of my diagnosis out of my professional life for now.
 It felt a bit lonely at times.

 A year later, I came across an article in the British Medical Association News, “Recognising Human Variation”.
 Dr Mary Doherty, an Autistic anaesthetist, wrote of her Autism and an online peer support group that she’d founded, Autistic Doctors International.
 One Facebook message and a couple of hours later, I was admitted to the group.